 Fake News - a brand new collection of resources designed to raise pupils' awareness of misinformation and disinformation in the media.

 Picture of the week - a quick and effective way of getting children focused on a single event, encouraging them to make predictions based on visual evidence and to make connections to prior knowledge.
+It can be used in front of class or be assigned to children.
+If assigning to children, you could also create a copy of the board and add your own question and answer prompts so that children can record their answers in the board.

 Newspapers module - a collection of differentiated newspaper articles and supporting resources to help pupils identify and analyse the features of news reports and use them as a model for their own writing.